ALL

 AE does not spread person-to-person.
 Although it is not known how most people with AE became infected, the most common ways of getting AE appear to be:

 • Touching, petting, or handling a household pet infected with the tapeworm, then accidentally swallowing the tapeworm eggs by touching your mouth.
-Infected pets can have tapeworm eggs in their stool and their fur may be contaminated.
+Infected pets can have tapeworm eggs in their feces and their fur may be contaminated.

 What are the symptoms?